 You Have Limited Time to File a Claim

 If you have an injury that you sustained at work, you need to explore your legal options right away if you hope to get assistance with your claim.
-Most states only give you two years to file a worker’s compensation claim.
+Virginia requires you to provide notice of your injury quickly, in as little as thirty days after the event.
+You will also need to file a formal petition to initiate your worker’s compensation claim, but a workers compensation attorney will explain those deadlines.
 Make sure to talk to a lawyer early so that they have enough time to evaluate evidence gather, information and prepare your case.

 Call 434-817-3100 or complete a Case Evaluation form